Israel-Hamas deal will go into effect when the first Israeli hostages are released

 Early Wednesday, Israel published the names of Palestinian prisoners slated for release in accordance with Israeli law, which allows the Israeli public to submit objections to Israel's Supreme Court.
 An Israeli group representing victims of Palestinian attacks petitioned the court to block the deal, Israel's Channel 13 reported.
 The court, however, is not expected to intervene.

-On the list are 33 women and the remainder are teenage boys aged 14-18 who were arrested by Israeli forces in recent years.
+On the list are 33 women and the remainder are boys ages 14 to 18 who were arrested by Israeli forces in recent years.
 Some are Palestinians being held without charge, while others are awaiting trial on charges ranging from incitement and stone-throwing to attempted murder.

 "Holding people as hostages is itself illegal, a war crime, and Hamas should release all the hostages unconditionally.
 But it is appropriate that Israel release prisoners and detainees to advance this goal," said Jessica Montell, executive director of the Israeli human rights group HaMoked, which provides legal aid to Palestinians.